RUB-NDS/AKE-Cryptoverif-Tutorial/Tutorial_mdbook/src/challenges.md

 In the second challenge, we will consider the
 <a href="https://en.wikipedia.org/wiki/Authenticated_encryption#Encrypt-and-MAC_(E&M)" target="_blank">Enc-then-MAC</a>
 construction again.
-The assumptions on the cryptographic primitives are the same as in the chapter **First Proof**.
-The symmetric encryption is IND-CPA secure and the MAC is SUF-CMA secure.
+The assumptions on the cryptographic primitives are the same as in the chapter **First Proof**: The symmetric encryption is IND-CPA-secure and the MAC is SUF-CMA-secure.
 Your goal is to prove that Enc-then-MAC is then
-<a href="https://en.wikipedia.org/wiki/Ciphertext_indistinguishability#Indistinguishability_under_chosen_ciphertext_attack/adaptive_chosen_ciphertext_attack_(IND-CCA1,_IND-CCA2)" target="_blank">IND-CCA2</a>
-secure using CryptoVerif.
+<a href="https://en.wikipedia.org/wiki/Ciphertext_indistinguishability#Indistinguishability_under_chosen_ciphertext_attack/adaptive_chosen_ciphertext_attack_(IND-CCA1,_IND-CCA2)" target="_blank">IND-CCA2-secure</a> using CryptoVerif.

 You can orientate yourself on the input file